 Why does the idea make me nervous?

 You might resist the idea of drawing up a budget at first.
 Many people feel so overwhelmed by their financial situation that they prefer not to think about it.
-To get through the initial budget jitters, start by writing down everything you spend money on for one month.
-You can download a spending tracker application on your smartphone, or carry a notebook with you.
+To get through the initial budget jitters, start by writing down everything you spend for one month.
+You can use an application (we love how 22Seven does everything for you), or carry a notebook with you.
 Keep track of what you bought and how much it cost.

 How will writing everything down help?